conradakunga/Blog/_posts/2025-02-24-how-sql-injection-works-part-2.md

 ![InjectionParameterFail](../images/2025/02/InjectionParameterFail.png)

 This is because the entirety of the payload is **substituted** for the parameter **value**.
-In other words, the entirety of the password payload, `FAKE' UNION ALL Select 1 --` is considered as the password.
+In other words, the entirety of the password payload, `FAKE' UNION ALL Select 1 --` is considered the password.
 This is why it fails because that is not a valid password.

 Another benefit of using **parameters** is it avoids the problems you will get with string concatenation when the payload contains **characters that are considered special by the database engine**, such as **apostrophes**.

-A name like ***Ng'ang'a*** will trip up the database engine if you build the query using string concatenation, as it will consider the `username` to have **ended** at the `Ng`, thus the rest is **invalid SQL**.
+A name like ***Ng'ang'a*** will trip up the database engine if you build the query using string concatenation, as it will consider the `username` to have **ended** at the `Ng`.
+Thus, the rest is **invalid SQL**.

 We can visualize how the parameters are populated like this: